332000/Food_Classfication/README.md

-# Food_Classfication
+# Decison-Tree-Food-Classfication
-This project uses the python programming language and is executed using notebook jupyter tools.
+Food classification for diet using Decision Tree Algorithm